densechen/eve-mli/README.md

 - [ ] Test ImageNet dataloader code: waiting for ImageNet dataset.
 - [ ] Add LSTM PolicyNetwork supporting: next to do.
 - [ ] Design hardward/structure awared reword function: next to do.
+- [ ] Depart from stable-baselines3: current doing.